imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/0_overview.md

 ## Overview

-This tutorial will describe how to either import a existing mesh to OpenFOAM or create a mesh within OpenFOAM itself.
+This tutorial will describe how to either import an existing mesh to OpenFOAM or create a mesh within OpenFOAM itself.
 The first mesh is a two-dimensional elbow named `elbow.msh` created with ANSYS ICEM CFD.
-The second mesh is a hexahedral-dominated mesh of group of buildings created with `cartesianMesh`.
+The second mesh is a hexahedral-dominated mesh of a group of buildings created with `cartesianMesh`.
 Once the meshes have been either imported or created, their quality will be checked using `checkMesh`.
 Finally, the meshes will be visualized with ParaView.

 ## Preparation